kgribov/TelegramBotScalaApi/README.md

 * **submitAlert** - a function *answer* => *alert message*, what bot should print after user answer.
 * **alreadyAnsweredAlert** - an alert message, when user has already gave answer to the question.

-But what if you would like to reply something to users, after some users answers?
+But what if you would like to reply something to users, after some user's answers?
 For such purposes you could use `submitAnswers` question:
 ```
 submitAnswers(answers => {
   val allAnswers = answers.allTextAnswers